badsyntax/richardwillis.info/blog/monitor-nextjs-app-prometheus-nodejs.md

   --storage.tsdb.path=/prometheus
   --web.console.libraries=/usr/share/prometheus/console_libraries
   --web.console.templates=/usr/share/prometheus/consoles
+  --web.enable-lifecycle
   --storage.tsdb.no-lockfile"
 ```

 We want to link prometheus to specific apps to allow it to scape app metrics.
 By default dokku apps can't communicate with each other but we can achieve this using docker networking.
 You can create a new bridge network and attach containers to that network.

 So we'll create a new network called `prometheus-bridge` and attach our apps to that network.
-This results in all containers in this network being able to communicate with each other, which is not what we want, but I don't yet know how to link containers correctly without using (`--link`). (*I will update this blog post when I figure this out, as it seems the service plugins (eg `dokku-postgres`) achieve this without using docker networking.*)
+This results in all containers in this network being able to communicate with each other, which is not what we want, but I don't yet know how to link containers correctly without using (`--link`). (_I will update this blog post when I figure this out, as it seems the service plugins (eg `dokku-postgres`) achieve this without using docker networking._)

 Create the bridge network and attach the prometheus app to it: